rrlira96/EstacionaAqui/README.md

 It is hosted in a Heroku application.

-The develop branch it is the local/test environment, while the master its the production env that is hosted on Heroku.
+The develop branch it is the local/test environment, while the master is the production env that is hosted on Heroku.

 ## To run the app